JonBoynton/JSConvert/README.md

 # How to use

-To convert Javascript to Python, use one of two functions in the transpilier module: convert() or to_src_string().
+To convert Javascript to Python, use one of two functions in the transpilier module: convert() or format_code().
 The convert() function accepts a path argument to a ".js" file or to a directory containing ".js" files.
-The to_src_string() function, as the name implies, will directly transpile JS to Python and output the result as a string.
+The format_code() function, as the name implies, will directly transpile JS to Python and output the result as a string.

 **Example 1:**